 A visual throwback to an old tradition

-Located just south of the arctic circle, this natural spa retreat is a reminder of the importance of forests for the entire country’s development.
+Located just south of the arctic circle, this unique hotel is a reminder of the forests importance for the entire country’s development.
 The architecture seamlessly integrates with the surrounding nature and is more particularly influenced by the timber floating era.
 For a long time, Lule River and its tributaries served as transportation routes for timber, an old tradition in the north.
 The construction of our circular main building, which floats on Lule River, imitates logs getting jammed in rapids, something that wasn’t too uncommon for those transporting timber.

 Lule River, the people’s road